Briton searching for Ukrainian refugee in Poland ‘surprised’ by lack of guidance

 Mr Fox said that, despite him taking “hundreds and hundreds” of chocolate bars to hand out, they lasted less than an hour due to the sheer number of refugees.

-He shared a video with PA of himself singing Let It Go, from the Disney film Frozen, as he handed out the items.
+He shared a video with PA of himself singing Let It Go, from the Disney film Frozen, as he handed out the items to young children.

 “I’ve attached myself to the Caritas charity to work with them, putting a smile on the kids’ faces and being a shoulder to cry on for the mums who are in a state of despair,” he said.